Yubico/yubikit-ios/README.md

 The OTP generation mechanism follows these steps when outputting the OTP into a preexisting text field which is the first responder, like a focused text field inside a web page:

-1. The user plugs the key into the lightning port.
+1. The user plugs the key into the the device.
 2. The user is touching the key.
 3. The key will start emulating an external keyboard which will cause the virtual keyboard (if present) to be temporary dismissed.
 4. The OTP is sent to the OS.